At Seven Hills, students do the work of real historians, reconstructing the past through a deep investigation of primary and secondary sources.

 Accordion

-World History 1 is an introductory level college preparatory course.
+World History I is an introductory level college preparatory course.
 This course studies the world’s major societies from the dawn of civilization to the 14th century.
 Students will focus on the development of world religions, economic networks, social systems, and political structures in the ancient and medieval world.
-This course also stresses the development of the analytical, and reading and writing skills necessary for the successful study of history.
+This course also stresses the development of the analytical, reading, and writing skills necessary for the successful study of history.

 In this course, students investigate significant events, individuals, developments, and processes in world history from 1200 to the present, with an emphasis on historical interpretation and cross-civilizational comparison.
 Students will focus on employing historical reasoning skills and working deeply in primary and secondary sources to build an understanding of the major forces shaping the modern world.
-This course prepares students for the AP World History examination as well as further high level history study throughout the Upper School and in college.
+This course prepares students for the Advanced Placement World History examination.

 Taking a thematic approach to American history and government from the colonial period to contemporary times, this course asks big questions about the American past in order to better understand the roots of today’s American society.
 The course stresses the development of the reading and writing skills necessary for the analysis, criticism, synthesis, and interpretation of material related to the nation’s past.
 Successful completion of several research-based projects is a course requirement.

-This course examines the Cold War in Europe from 1945-1990.
-Topics covered include: post-World War II reconstruction, everyday life and politics in Eastern and Western Europe, the European Union, and the end of Communism in Europe.
-The course also introduces the concept and practice of public history.
-Students will examine a range of sources, including archives, monuments, and historical films.
-They will engage in debate and discussion, write short papers, and complete a public history project at our school or in the community.
+This senior elective history course examines the Cold War in Europe from 1945-1990.
+Topics covered include: post-World War II reconstruction, everyday life and politics in Eastern and Western Europe, secret agents and spying, and the end of Communism in Europe.
+Students will examine a range of sources, including memoirs, archives, monuments, and historical films.
+They will engage in debate and discussion, write short responses, and complete creative projects.

 Students in this course will examine key topics in feminist theory and scholarly ideas of gender.
 Students will apply these concepts toward studying modern popular culture and media, such as television, movies, music, and social media.
 The course explores how ideas of gender have been integrated in the creation of national laws, politics, and culture into the modern day.
 The course will conclude with a final media analysis and class project.